zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Damage of the ram is increased by an additional % based on the additional weight of the ship.
 1500 mass at 1% would be 5 extra damage.
 IE 1500-1000 = 500 * 0.01 = 5.
 - Default Value: 1

+### MaxVehicleHullImpactDamage
+- Description: The maximum damage a vehicle can do to a rock or other object it hits.
+- Default Value: 9000

+### MinVehicleHullImpactDamage
+- Description: The minimum damage a vehicle can do to a rock or other object it hits.
+- Default Value: 50

+### VehicleHullMassMultiplierDamage
+- Description: Multiplier per each single point of mass the vehicle has how much additional damage is done, multiplied by the velocity.
+- Default Value: 0.1

+### VehicleHullUsesPickaxeAndChopDamage
+- Description: Makes the vehicle hit with a pickaxe and chop damage effect.
+This will make the vehicle effective against trees and rocks.
+Also some rocks normally not destroyable will be IE Spires.
+Damage is split 66% to pickaxe and 33% to chop damage.
+- Default Value: True

+### VehicleHullTier
+- Description: The tier damage a vehicle can do to a rock or other object it hits.
+To be balanced this should be a lower value IE (1) bronze.
+But ashlands will require a higher tier to smash spires FYI.
+- Default Value: 100

 ### DamageIncreasePercentagePerTier
 - Description: Damage Multiplier per tier.
 So far only HardWood (Tier1) Iron (Tier3) available.
 With base value 1 a Tier 3 mult at 25% additive additional damage would be 1.5.
 IE (1 * 0.25 * 2 + 1) = 1.5
 - Default Value: 0.25